pytorch/pytorch/docs/source/notes/autograd.rst

 Enable no-grad mode when you need to perform operations that should not be recorded by autograd, but you’d still like to use the outputs of these computations in grad mode later.

-No-grad mode should be used when you have a block of code or a function for which no gradient computation is needed, or when you need to perform an in-place update on a parameter that should not be recorded by autograd.
+This context manager makes it convenient to disable gradients for a block of code or function without having to temporarily set tensors to have ``requires_grad=False``, and then back to ``True``.

-For example, no-grad mode might be useful when writing an optimizer.
-When performing the training update you’d like to update parameters in-place without the update being recorded by autograd.
+For example, no-grad mode might be useful when writing an optimizer: when performing the training update you’d like to update parameters in-place without the update being recorded by autograd.
 You also intend to use the updated parameters for computations in